Dans-labs/release-drafter-test/README.md

 DESCRIPTION
 -----------

-test how release-drafter can work together with our workflow in EASY
+test how release-draft can work together with our workflow in EASY

 here's a change
 here's a second change